To the text

 Director, Atsushi NODA

-- We develop 3D geological maps of urban areas by using borehole and drilling data.
+• Creating 3D subsurface geological models of urban areas using borehole and drilling data

 Our mission is to enhance the nation’s intellectual infrastructure and strengthen industrial competitiveness.
 We appreciate your understanding and support, and we sincerely ask for your continued cooperation.